 The exam for SI is conducted by Staff Selection Committee (SSC) and the vacancies are directly filled by 1/3rd of the post and the remaining 2/3rd by promotion.
 The criteria for direct recruitment as an SI are given below:

 - Age: The age of the candidate should be between 20 – 25 years.
 The age relaxation for SC/ST/OBC is provided according to the government policy.

-- Educational Qualification: Bachelor’s degree from any recognised university or equivalent is required.
+- Educational Qualification: Bachelor’s degree from any recognized university or equivalent is required.

-- Physical Requirements: The physical requirements includes the bsf height and weight eligibility test and other things like that, there is a relaxation for certain category of people which is given according to the government’s standards.
+- Physical Requirements: The physical requirements include the BSF height and weight eligibility test and other things like that, there is a relaxation for a certain category of people which is given according to the government’s standards.

-The physical requirements for candidates is given below:
+The physical requirements for candidates are given below:

 - The height for male candidates should be at least 170 cm, whereas for females it should be at least 157 cm.

-- For candidates belonging to hilly areas like HP, Garhwal, Kumaon, Leh & Ladakkh, Kashmir valley, Marathas, Gorkhas & other NE states, the minimum required height is 165 & 155 cm for both male and female respectively.
+- For candidates belonging to hilly areas like HP, Garhwal, Kumaon, Leh & Ladakh, Kashmir valley, Marathas, Gorkhas & other NE states, the minimum required height is 165 & 155 cm for both males and females respectively.

-- For ST candidates, the height is 162.5 cm for males and 154 cms for female.
+- For ST candidates, the height is 162.5 cm for males and 154 cms for females.

-- For general category, the chest measurement for males should be 80 – 85 cm and is same for the candidates belonging to hilly areas and for the people belonging to the ST category it should be 77 – 82 cm.
+- For the general category, the chest measurement for males should be 80 – 85 cm and is the same for the candidates belonging to hilly areas, and for the people belonging to the ST category, it should be 77 – 82 cm.